RoySegall/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

     - 'npm install -g bower grunt-cli karma-cli'
     - 'bower install'
 ```
+*Note:* When you push you code to your repository in github, the .travis.yml have to be in the root of the repository, in this way travis-ci could use it..

 # Configure GitHub Webhook and Test.

 - Click the icon Settings